 We estimated a relative risk of cardiovascular mortality of 0.78 in the base case with a 95% confidence interval of 0.70-0.87.
-If the effectiveness in reducing cardiovascular death was increased to a relative risk of 0.87 (less effective than the base case), the cost of Entresto would increase to \$76,129 per QALY gained.
-If the relative risk were decreased to 0.70 (more effective than the base case), the cost would decrease to \$40,493 per QALY gained.
+If the effectiveness in reducing cardiovascular death was increased to a relative risk of 0.87 (less effective than the base case), the incremental cost-effectiveness ratio of Entresto would increase to \$76,129 per QALY gained.
+If the relative risk were decreased to 0.70 (more effective than the base case), the incremental cost-effectiveness ratio would decrease to \$40,493 per QALY gained.
 Changes to other measures of treatment effectiveness, including the relative risk of CHF hospitalization, the relative risk of ED visits, and the incremental utility with Entresto do not change the cost per QALY substantially.